RedisBloom/RedisBloom/docs/commands/tdigest.quantile.md

-Retrieve, for each input fraction, an estimation of the value (floating point) that is smaller than the given fraction of observations.
+Retrieves, for each input fraction, an estimation of the value (floating point) that is smaller than the given fraction of observations.

 Multiple quantiles can be retrieved in a signle call.